-“Mr. Hollinger, I may need to borrow a little money to get started, but I can pay it back in seven weeks, with interest.”
+“Mr. Hollinger, I may need to borrow a little money to get started, but I can pay it back to you in seven weeks, with interest.”

-Mr. Hollinger looked intrigued as he nodded.
+Mr. Hollinger seemed intrigued as he nodded.
 “Certainly, my boy!”

-Everyone else seemed bothered by the exchange, to the point of murmuring.
-After about a minute, Harvard emerged as the consensus leader.
-He spoke for the group.
+Everyone else was bothered by the exchange, to the point of murmuring.
+After about a minute, Harvard emerged as the consensus leader, speaking up for the group.

 “I took a week off my job to come here.
 You wasted my time!
-If he doesn’t sue you, I sure will!”
+If my dad doesn’t sue you, I sure will!”
 Yale barked.
-“My father owns a law firm, which will be mine one day.
+“He owns a law firm, which will be mine one day.
 This is absurd!
 The whole idea of it!”

 “I demand to be paid for the time I’ve been here.
 Time is money, as they say.
 You’re going to pay me for my wasted time!”
 Stanford added.

-Mr. Hollinger took it all in stride, as if he had already anticipated their reactions.
+Mr. Hollinger took it all in stride, as if he had already long anticipated their reactions.

 Still complaining, they all left the barn, except Harvard.
 I didn’t know it then, but he was curious about what I would do.